-Is hiring a personal injury attorney even worth it?
+Is hiring a lawyer to help with your personal injury in Houston even worth it?
 Wondering how long it will take for your claim to settle?
 Many people who file personal injury claims are not aware of all the steps involved in settling their case.
 It is important for clients to understand how long it takes for lawyers to gather the necessary data and how long it takes for insurance companies to present an offer.
 Clients often wonder how long it will take to get their case settled.
 They also wonder how long it will take to go on trial, if need be.
 While there is no uniform timeline, it can take anywhere from 2 weeks- 3 months after treatment has ceased to settle a claim, and 1 year to 18 months to go to trial.

 Here is an example of a typical litigation process:

 Pre-Litigation stage: This is also known as the Screening and Investigatory Phase.
 During this time, your lawyer will communicate with the insurance company and let them know that you have legal representation.
 Then, the process of consolidating evidence, speaking with witnesses, obtaining photos, hiring experts, and gathering medical records begins, and that can take anywhere from 1-6 months.
 Additionally, if you are in treatment longer than 6 months, this process can take longer, since your lawyer can not collect all of the medical records if you are still treating.

 Settlement/ Negotiation Phase: The negotiation process can take anywhere from a week to several months.
 During this time, lawyers will participate in settlement discussions between responsible parties and insurance companies.
 Lawyers then set out a demand asking for an amount of money that is usually worth more than the case is worth.
 The adjustor then reviews the demand and makes an offer in return.
 If no one is able to come to an agreement, then the lawyer might suggest filing a lawsuit.